depthfirstai/bigspring-hugo-startup-theme/exampleSite/content/english/blog/post-2.md

 ### Customer Services

-This one probably the last point but equally important as others, As every

-Business needs vendors who focus on customer success and assist you at critical times.
-Their response to customer queries and providing solutions to the issues play an important role in finalizing Vendor.
+This one probably the last point but equally important as others.
+Every business needs vendors who focus on customer success and assist you at critical times.
+Their response to customer queries and providing solutions to the issues play an important role in finalizing the vendor.

 As you can see there a considerable amount of criteria to consider when selecting a vendor as it is an important undertaking that will make a considerable impact on the success of your business.